-1. Create technically proficient paintings that demonstrate a thorough exploration of media, techniques, color, aesthetics, conceptual development, and composition beyond an introductory level.
-2. Critique and evaluate their own paintings and those of others utilizing discipline-specific terminology.
-3. Apply and evaluate the creative process as utilized it in their personal work and process.
+1. Apply color theory, painting, and art terminology.
+2. Create technically proficient paintings that demonstrate a thorough exploration of media, color, techniques, aesthetics, conceptual development, and composition.
+3. Critique and evaluate their own paintings and those of others. Л Implement and document the creative process